codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

 - Firebase for database, rules, and authentication
 - Webpack template (Located in your cohort repo)
 - dbdiagram.io for creating your ERD
-- Bootstrap 5 for styling
 - Figma, google slides, or paper for flow charting your application
 - Axios for requests
+- Github projects/milestones for planning out work
+- Bootstrap 5 for styling

 Make sure your Developer Tools are open at all times while working on this project.
 Use the messages provided in the Console to determine what code needs to be fixed or implemented, and use breakpoints in the Sources tab to step through your code as you debug.